pgEdge/cli/docs/functions/cluster-remove.md

-## SYNOPSIS
+SYNOPSIS
     ./pgedge cluster remove CLUSTER_NAME <flags>

-## DESCRIPTION
+DESCRIPTION
-    Remove a cluster.
-This will remove spock subscriptions and nodes, and then stop postgres on each node.
-If the flag force is set to true, then it will also remove the pgedge directory on each node.
+    This command removes spock subscriptions and nodes, and stops PostgreSQL on each node.
+    If the force flag is set to True, it will also remove the pgedge directory on each node, including the PostgreSQL data directory.
-This command requires a JSON file with the same name as the cluster to be in the cluster/<cluster_name>.

-Example: cluster remove demo

-## POSITIONAL ARGUMENTS
+POSITIONAL ARGUMENTS
     CLUSTER_NAME
-        The name of the cluster.
+        The name of the cluster to remove.

-## FLAGS
+FLAGS
     -f, --force=FORCE
+        If True, removes the pgedge directory on each node.
+Defaults to False.